kk-spartans/scholars-cup/04 - The Future Wasn’t Meant to Be/01 - Why cool-sounding tech flopped and could it come back/Hydrogen Vehicle.md

 Vehicles powered hydrogen, people imagined they would work in one of two of ways:

- - Burning it just like you burn fuel, producing CO2 and polluting the environment.
+ - Burning it just like you burn fuel (inefficient and hard, but still no pollution).
  - Using hydrogen fuel cells (I barely understand how this works)

 ## Hydrogen Fuel Cells